-Additionally, if you suspect a potential fracture, you should perform a focused assessment.
-A bone fracture is highly probable if the client experiences a sharp and intense pain upon movement particularly when they have experienced some sort of trauma (e.g., a fall).
+Additionally, if a client has experienced a trauma with a potential fracture, you should perform a focused assessment.
+A bone fracture is highly probable if the client experiences a sharp and intense pain upon movement.
 Take immediate action to decrease the risk of further internal trauma to the peripheral vascular systems (e.g., circulation), nervous system, or other organ damage (e.g., punctured lung or perforated bowels).
 For example, with a clavicle fracture, the sharp edge of a broken bone could damage the underlying vessels (e.g., internal jugular vein), nerves (e.g., brachial plexus) or puncture the apex region of the lung (e.g., pneumothorax).
 When a fracture is suspected:

-- Assess pain level. - Immobilize the area and do not attempt to realign the bones. - Monitor vital signs frequently (particularly respiration, pulse, and blood pressure) and perform a primary survey. - Assess circulation and sensation distal to the injury including skin temperature, sensations, and pulses: cool temperature, numbness/tingling, and decreased or absent pulses. - Report findings to the physician or nurse practitioner.
+- Immobilize the area and do not attempt to realign the bones. - Monitor vital signs frequently (particularly respiration, pulse, and blood pressure) and perform a primary survey. - Assess circulation and sensation distal to the injury including skin temperature, sensations, and pulses: cool temperature, numbness/tingling, and decreased or absent pulses. - Report findings to the physician or nurse practitioner.

 Recognize that some clients may have extensive MSK histories, particularly older clients, and ensure you allow sufficient time for assessment.
-Children may experience what is often called growing pains; this type of pain is an achy muscle pain typically in the legs.

 Also, you may have certain values surrounding activity and exercise and/or concerns about your own body image.
 Try to reflect on your own unconscious biases: this will help you support each client's agency and their own mobility goals while connecting them with supportive resources within their communities.
 Some clients with MSK limitations may feel hesitant to participate in sports or activities.
 For example, they may feel uncomfortable because of self-concept or body image issues associated with their limitations, mobility aids, or physical deformities.
 It is important that you create an inclusive environment, and be aware of the client's potential discomfort.
 For example, you may begin the assessment with a non-judgemental question such as: "What type of activities (or sports) do you enjoy?"
 This can open a discussion about participating in sports or group activities, which can provide many benefits to the client's concept of self.
 Interacting and socializing with others in a shared activity can create a sense of inclusion, as well as have positive health benefits, both physical and emotional.